-How to quickly disable Face ID and Touch ID on iPhone and iPad
+If the need arises, you can quickly disable biometrics on iPhone or iPad

 Which devices support Face ID?

-As of May 2020, there are three generations of iPhone and two generations of iPad Pro that support Face ID.
+As of June 2022, there are five generations of iPhone and three generations of iPad Pro that support Face ID.

 - iPhone X